ibm-cloud-docs/rise-with-sap-on-powervs/overview/reference-architecture.md

 ### IBM Cloud Transit Gateway in the client account
 {: #reference-architecture-dns-client-tgw}

+SAP may decide that to achieve your connectivity requirements, they will use the transit gateway in your IBM Cloud account to connect to the RISE with SAP IBM Cloud account.
 The diagram below illustrates the SAP preferred method of DNS zone transfer to your DNS service provisioned from the IBM catalog in your IBM Cloud Account.
 A secondary zone is a read-only copy of the primary DNS zone, communicated via a process known as a zone transfer.
 In this use case SAP own the primary DNS zone.
 See [Understanding secondary zones](/docs/dns-svcs?topic=dns-svcs-sec-zones-about).

 ![Figure 6.
 IBM DNS with the Transit Gateway in the Client account](../images/dns-client-tgw.svg "IBM DNS with the Transit Gateway in the Client account"){: caption="IBM DNS with the Transit Gateway in the Client account" caption-side="bottom"}